shredthaGNAR/list-of-my-starred-repos/README.md

 * [MarcusHoltz/astro-portfolio-theme](https://github.com/MarcusHoltz/astro-portfolio-theme): Astro Portfolio Theme.
 Use on almost any host.
 Ditch the CMS.
 Edit a few JSON files - personal info, skills, project showcases - build, and deploy.
 * [netlify-templates/astro-quickstart](https://github.com/netlify-templates/astro-quickstart): A bare-bones Astro template to get you deployed to Netlify fast!
 * [wasutz/astro-resume-theme](https://github.com/wasutz/astro-resume-theme): Astro Resume Theme is a customizable and responsive template designed to help you create a beautiful online resume or portfolio quickly.
 Built with Astro and styled using Tailwind CSS.
 * [hansmartensdev/Astro-Rocket](https://github.com/hansmartensdev/Astro-Rocket): Lightning-fast Astro 7 starter theme to build anything on: 57+ designed components, 12 colour themes, dark mode and built-in i18n.
-Astro Rocket is created by Hans Martens Dev — Freelance Astro Developer.  https://hansmartens.dev
+Astro Rocket is created by Hans Martens Dev — Astro Theme Developer.  https://hansmartens.dev
 * [devgelo-labs/astro-starter-pro](https://github.com/devgelo-labs/astro-starter-pro): Astro Starter Pro: A free, production-ready Astro starter focused on SEO, performance, and best practices.
 * [immois/astro-zen](https://github.com/immois/astro-zen): Minimalist, accessible and SEO-optimized personal portfolio website template.
 * [manuelernestog/astrofy](https://github.com/manuelernestog/astrofy): Astrofy is a free and open-source template for your Personal Portfolio Website built with Astro and TailwindCSS.
 Create in minutes a website with Blog, CV, Project Section, Store and RSS Feed.